wobertt/blog/Understanding the Two Pointers Technique - Part 2.md

 Notice that if we increase $l$ by $1$, the algorithm will never check another pair $(l, i)$ with the old value of $l$ again, for any value of $i$.
 So, the only way we can justify increasing $l$ is if we know that **all other pairs using $l$ are not optimal.**

 This is where we used our claim.
-NeetCode makes no mention of this, but he obtains the correct algorithm for reasons that are unrelated to the intuition he provides.
+NeetCode makes no mention of this – his wrong explanation just happens to give the same answer as the correct algorithm.
 There are also other parts of the video where I disagree with his intuition (e.g., why $l=1$ and $r=n$ initially, and which pointer to change when $a_l = a_r$), but the above quote is my main issue.

 ##### Aside – An example where being greedy fails: